derailed-dash/demo-lz-docs/content/lz/Decision Records/_index.md

 # {{< param title >}}

-Decision records relating to the LZiiB platform.
-This includes various decisions made as part of LZiiB v1 and LZiiB Evolution.
+Decision records relating to the LZiaB platform.
+This includes various decisions made as part of LZiaB v1 and LZiaB Evolution.

 {{<children>}}